shubhamtrehan11-alt/Full-Institutional-Multi-Asset-Backtesting-Platform/README.md

+# Visualization Dashboard Components

-1. Strategy Performance Tear Sheet
+## 1. Strategy Performance Tear Sheet

 This multi-panel plot offers a detailed look at the strategy's overall performance.
-It includes:

-**Cumulative Portfolio Value vs Benchmark:**

-Shows the growth of the strategy's equity curve against a chosen benchmark (e.g., SPY), highlighting periods of outperformance or underperformance.

-**Drawdown (%):**

-Visualizes the percentage decline from peak equity, illustrating the magnitude and duration of drawdowns, with a clear marker for the maximum drawdown.

-**Rolling 12M Sharpe Ratio:**

-Displays the strategy's risk-adjusted returns over a 12-month rolling window, indicating consistency of performance.

-**Rolling 3M Realized Vol:**

-Shows the annualized standard deviation of daily returns over a 3-month rolling window, representing the strategy's short-term volatility.

-**Return Distribution:**

-A histogram of daily returns, often overlaid with a normal distribution, to assess the normality and symmetry of returns.

-**Monthly Returns:**

-A bar chart displaying monthly returns, color-coded to indicate positive (green) or negative (red) performance.

-**Key Statistics:**

-A table summarizing essential performance metrics such as annual return, volatility, Sharpe ratio, maximum drawdown, alpha, beta, and more.

-**Strategy vs Benchmark Scatter:**

-A scatter plot comparing daily returns of the strategy against the benchmark, often including a regression line to show their relationship.

-**Q-Q Plot (Normal):**

-A quantile-quantile plot comparing the distribution of strategy returns to a theoretical normal distribution, useful for identifying fat tails or skewness.

-2. Monthly Returns Heat Map

-This plot presents a calendar-style heat map of monthly returns.
-Each cell represents a month, with colors indicating positive (green) or negative (red) performance.
-This visual allows for quick identification of strong and weak periods, as well as annual (YTD) performance.

-3. Sector Exposure Over Time

-This stacked area chart illustrates how the portfolio's allocation to different sectors changes over the backtesting period.
-It provides insights into thematic bets, concentration risks, and dynamic rebalancing strategies across sectors.

-4. Factor Information Coefficient (IC) Analysis

-This plot is crucial for evaluating the predictive power of the alpha factors.
-It typically includes:

-**IC Time Series:**

-A bar chart showing the Information Coefficient (IC) for each rebalancing period, indicating the correlation between factor ranks and future returns.

-**Rolling 12M Mean IC:**

-Displays the moving average of the IC, revealing trends in factor efficacy.

-**IC Distribution:**

-A histogram of IC values, often used to calculate metrics like the Information Ratio (IR = mean IC / std IC).

-5. Transaction Cost Attribution

-This dashboard provides a breakdown of transaction costs incurred by the strategy:

-**Total Cost per Rebalance (bps):**

-Shows the total transaction costs in basis points for each rebalancing event.

-**Cost Breakdown by Component (bps):**

-A stacked bar chart attributing costs to commission, bid-ask spread, and market impact.

-**One-Way Portfolio Turnover (%):**

-Visualizes the percentage of the portfolio traded during each rebalance.

-**Cumulative Transaction Cost Drag:**

-Displays the accumulated dollar cost of trading over the entire backtesting period, demonstrating the total impact of friction.

-6. Risk Analysis Dashboard

-This multi-panel plot summarizes various risk aspects of the portfolio:

-Risk Decomposition:

-A bar chart breaking down the portfolio's total variance into systematic (factor) risk and idiosyncratic risk, often as a percentage of total variance.

-Historical Stress Test Results:

-Presents the hypothetical performance of the current portfolio under various historical market crises (e.g., GFC 2008, COVID Crash), indicating resilience to extreme events.

-VaR / CVaR Estimates (Daily %):

-Compares different Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR) estimates (e.g., parametric vs. historical simulation), quantifying potential losses at specified confidence levels# Full-Institutional-Multi-Asset-Backtesting-Platform
+### Components

+* **Cumulative Portfolio Value vs. Benchmark**

+  * Shows the growth of the strategy's equity curve against a chosen benchmark (e.g., SPY).
+  * Highlights periods of outperformance or underperformance.

+* **Drawdown (%)**

+  * Visualizes the percentage decline from peak equity.
+  * Illustrates both the magnitude and duration of drawdowns.
+  * Clearly identifies the maximum drawdown.

+* **Rolling 12-Month Sharpe Ratio**

+  * Displays the strategy's risk-adjusted returns over a 12-month rolling window.
+  * Helps assess consistency of performance.

+* **Rolling 3-Month Realized Volatility**

+  * Shows the annualized standard deviation of daily returns over a 3-month rolling window.
+  * Represents the strategy's short-term volatility.

+* **Return Distribution**

+  * A histogram of daily returns, often overlaid with a normal distribution.
+  * Used to assess the normality and symmetry of returns.

+* **Monthly Returns**

+  * A bar chart displaying monthly returns.
+  * Positive returns are typically shown in green, while negative returns are shown in red.

+* **Key Statistics**

+  * A summary table containing essential performance metrics, including:

+    * Annual Return
+    * Annual Volatility
+    * Sharpe Ratio
+    * Maximum Drawdown
+    * Alpha
+    * Beta
+    * Additional risk and return statistics

+* **Strategy vs. Benchmark Scatter Plot**

+  * Compares daily strategy returns against benchmark returns.
+  * Often includes a regression line to visualize their relationship.

+* **Q-Q Plot (Normal)**

+  * Compares the distribution of strategy returns to a theoretical normal distribution.
+  * Useful for identifying skewness and fat tails.

+---

+## 2. Monthly Returns Heat Map

+This visualization presents a calendar-style heat map of monthly returns.

+* Each cell represents a single month.
+* Colors indicate positive (green) or negative (red) performance.
+* Allows quick identification of:

+  * Strong and weak periods
+  * Seasonal patterns
+  * Year-to-date (YTD) performance

+---

+## 3. Sector Exposure Over Time

+This stacked area chart illustrates how portfolio allocations across sectors evolve throughout the backtest period.

+The chart provides insight into:

+* Thematic portfolio bets
+* Sector concentration risks
+* Dynamic rebalancing behavior
+* Changes in diversification over time

+---

+## 4. Factor Information Coefficient (IC) Analysis

+This visualization evaluates the predictive power of the alpha factors.

+### Components

+* **IC Time Series**

+  * A bar chart showing the Information Coefficient (IC) for each rebalancing period.
+  * Measures the correlation between factor rankings and subsequent returns.

+* **Rolling 12-Month Mean IC**

+  * Displays the moving average of the IC.
+  * Reveals trends in factor effectiveness over time.

+* **IC Distribution**

+  * A histogram of IC values.
+  * Used to calculate metrics such as the Information Ratio (IR):

+[
+IR = \frac{\text{Mean IC}}{\text{Standard Deviation of IC}}
+]

+---

+## 5. Transaction Cost Attribution

+This dashboard provides a detailed breakdown of trading costs incurred by the strategy.

+### Components

+* **Total Cost per Rebalance (bps)**

+  * Shows total transaction costs incurred during each rebalance event.

+* **Cost Breakdown by Component (bps)**

+  * A stacked bar chart attributing costs to:

+    * Commissions
+    * Bid-Ask Spread
+    * Market Impact

+* **One-Way Portfolio Turnover (%)**

+  * Visualizes the percentage of the portfolio traded during each rebalance.

+* **Cumulative Transaction Cost Drag**

+  * Displays the accumulated dollar cost of trading throughout the backtest.
+  * Demonstrates the long-term impact of market frictions.

+---

+## 6. Risk Analysis Dashboard

+This multi-panel dashboard summarizes the portfolio's risk characteristics.

+### Components

+* **Risk Decomposition**

+  * A bar chart separating total portfolio variance into:

+    * Systematic (factor) risk
+    * Idiosyncratic (specific) risk
+  * Often expressed as percentages of total variance.

+* **Historical Stress Test Results**

+  * Simulates portfolio performance during historical market crises, such as:

+    * Global Financial Crisis (2008)
+    * COVID-19 Market Crash
+  * Assesses resilience during extreme market conditions.

+* **Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR) Estimates**

+  * Compares different risk estimation methods, including:

+    * Parametric VaR
+    * Historical Simulation VaR
+  * Quantifies potential losses at specified confidence levels.